Scalable Multi-Agent Reinforcement Learning for Residential Load Scheduling under Data Governance: Introduction

-To address the non-stationary environment during the learning process of decentralized policies, the framework \textit{decentralized actors with centralized critic} (DACC) is widely adopted by previous MARL approaches \cite{COMA,MADDPG,LICA,MAAC,DOP}.
-The centralized critic of DACC is available to the information of all agents during learning.
-While, the decentralized actors, i.e., the decentralized policies, are executed using the information only from their corresponding agents.
-Thus, DACC mitigates the challenge of non-stationary environment during learning.
-For example, authors in \cite{Chung21} use DACC to learn the cooperative load scheduling of multiple households.
-However, the advantages of DACC are at the expense of the privacy of agents, since the information of all agents must be shared with the centralized critic during learning.
+To address the non-stationary environment during the learning process of decentralized policies, the framework \textit{decentralized actors with centralized critic} (DACC) is widely adopted by previous MARL approaches \cite{COMA,MADDPG,MAAC,DOP}.
+Its centralized critic has access to all agents' information during learning, ensuring accurate evaluation on the global rewards.
+While, the decentralized actors, \emph{i.e.}, the decentralized policies, are executed using their corresponding agents' information.
+Thus, DACC mitigates the challenge of non-stationary environments during learning.
+Nevertheless, these advantages of DACC come at the expense of agent privacy, since all agents' information must be shared with the centralized critic during learning.

-Another crucial challenge of MARL is known as the \textit{multi-agent credit assignment} problem \cite{CreditAssignment}.
-In fully cooperative environments, it is intractable for individual agents to deduce their own contributions, since the joint actions of all agents generate only global rewards.
-Consequently, the agents fail to learn optimal coordinated policies.
-Sometimes it is possible to manually design individual reward functions for all agents.
-For example, \cite{LiangYu} distributes the total energy costs of a heating, ventilation, and air conditioning (HVAC) system to each appliance by designing specific reward functions.
-However, this approach is less practical in a general cooperative environment as it is still an open question about how to design the appropriate rewards \cite{COMA}.